James Lebbie

+Career

 Lebbie is a touring and teaching professional and a member of the Sierra Leone PGA.
 He is Sierra Leone's most successful professional golfer.
 He played in many tournaments on Europe's second tier Challenge Tour, mainly those held in Africa, recording a solitary victory in the 1992 Nigerian Open.
 He has also won the Sierra Leone Open many times.

 Lebbie began playing golf at Freetown Golf Club in the beachside Freetown village of Lumley, and worked as the Head Professional there until the 1991 when the outbreak of the Sierra Leone Civil War caused Sierra Leone’s military to take over the golf course as a training base.

 He has since moved to the United States to take up a position as a teaching professional at The Capital City Golf School, in Washington, D.C.
 As of 2016, Lebbie was working as a caddie at Congressional Country Club in Bethesda, Maryland.